• Japanese used vehicle

 Common Mistakes First-Time Importers Make

-Budgeting only the vehicle price without calculating total costs.
-Skipping document review because trusting the seller seems more straightforward.
+Budgeting only vehicle price without calculating total costs.
+Skipping document review because trusting the seller seems easier.
 Choosing the cheapest freight option that lacks proper insurance.
-Misunderstanding the differences between incoterms like FOB, CIF, and CNF.
-Not confirming JEVIC inspection before making the final payment.
-Ignoring minor document errors that cause big problems.
+Misunderstanding of Incoterms like FOB, CIF, and CNF.
+Not confirming JEVIC inspection before making final payment.
+Ignoring small document errors that cause big problems.
 Failing to hire an experienced clearing agent at the port.
 Paying sellers without verifying company registration details.
 Rushing decisions under artificial time pressure from sellers.
-Missing deadlines for customs document submission at the port.
+Missing deadlines for customs document submission at port.

-Avoid: Paying the full amount before seeing the inspection certificate.
+Avoid Paying the full amount before seeing the inspection certificate.
 Better: Pay the deposit, then the balance after the certificate review.
 Avoid: Using unknown freight forwarders to save money.
-Choose recommended shipping lines that offer insurance coverage.
+Better: Choose recommended shipping lines with insurance coverage.
 Avoid: Handling customs clearance yourself without experience.
 Better: Hire a licensed clearing agent familiar with procedures.
-Avoid: Ignoring minor chassis number mismatches in documents.
-Better: Demand corrections before the shipping departure date.
+Avoid: Ignoring small chassis number mismatches in documents.
+Better: Demand corrections before shipping departure date.
 Avoid: Accepting generic photos instead of actual vehicle.
 Better: Request timestamped photos and video walkarounds.
 Understanding common problems after engine replacement helps long-term ownership.

 Does JEVIC Replace a Mechanic Inspection?

-No, JEVIC confirms the condition only at shipping time.
-Upon arrival, arrange a local mechanic's inspection before final payment.
+No, JEVIC confirms condition at shipping time only.
+Upon arrival, arrange a local mechanic's inspection before making full payment.

-How Long Does the Inspection and Shipping Take?
+How Long Do the Inspection and Shipping Take?

-Inspection scheduling and completion take 5-10 days.
-Shipping from Japan to Tanzania typically takes 25-35 days.
+Inspection takes 5-10 days to schedule and complete.
+Shipping from Japan to Tanzania typically takes 25- 35 days.

 What Documents Are Essential for Clearing?

-Original JEVIC certificate, export certificate, and bill of lading required.
-A commercial invoice and an insurance policy are always needed.
+Original JEVIC certificate, export certificate, and bill of lading are required.
+Commercial invoice and insurance policy are also needed.

 How Do I Confirm the Chassis/VIN Matches Documents?